Pixel code

 Extra Things to Think About:

-• Payday Loans: Employees may be tempted to rely on payday loans due to unpredictable income release dates, but these loans have expensive costs and can make financial issues worse.
+• Payday Loans: Employees may be tempted to rely on payday loans due to unpredictable income release dates.
+These loans have expensive costs and can make financial issues worse.

 Overall, both companies and employees gain from a regular and predictable Salary Release Date.
 It lowers stress and gives workers the tools they need to handle their money wisely, which eventually makes for a more engaged and productive staff.